 For added security, consider using an encrypted hard drive for those copies that will be stored off site.
 That way, even if someone happens to get possession of your hard drive, they will not be able to read the data on it.
 We previously reviewed the iStorage diskAshure drives (read our review here).

 Admittedly, they are more expensive than a regular hard drive but the ability to ensure no one can access your personal data is priceless and think we they are a perfect solution for any data security concerns.

 Now, think about this.
-Assuming you had to repurchase all of the music in your iTunes library, including all the old CDs you’ve ripped over the years, and could pay a photographer to retake all the family pictures stored in Photos, and recreate all of the letters, bill copies, legal documents, etc., that are currently stored on your computer, how much would it cost?
+Assuming you had to repurchase all of old CDs you’ve ripped over the years, and could pay a photographer to retake all the family pictures stored in Photos, and recreate all of the letters, bill copies, legal documents, etc., that are currently stored on your computer, how much would it cost?
 Now consider that you really can’t recreate or replace and try to put a value on all of those important items and memories.
 Now ask yourself, what is it all worth?
-We’re sure it’s a lot more than $297.98.
+We’re sure it’s a lot more than $300 or even $360.

 The Bottom Line

 A 3-2-1 Backup Strategy is what most experts agree is where you want to get to and maybe you need some time to get there.
 That’s fine.
 Start slowly but start today.
 If you’re not already using Time Machine, get an external hard drive and get it set up.
 If you are using Time Machine, add a bootable clone to your backup plan and perhaps, do a clone more often until you can add a second clone to the program.
 Or consider a NAS to back up your data off site.

 Remember, there are two types of computer users in the world.
 Those that have a backup strategy in place, and those that need to put one in place.

 What kind of backup strategy do you use?
 Are there other devices you have that need data backed up?
 What are they and how do you address them?
 Join the conversation and leave a comment below.